websanco/liferay-learn/docs/dxp/latest/en/building-applications/core-frameworks/configuration-framework/configuration-form-renderer.md

 ## Add the Web-ContextPath

 Specify your bundle's `Web-ContextPath` in the `bnd.bnd` file.
 For example, the sample project has `Web-ContextPath: /b7r2-web` in the Bnd file.
 This is what registers the `ServletContext` object in the configuration form renderer file.
-Note that a servlet context is created automatically for portlets, but since this sample doesn't have a portlet, you must add this line to the Bnd file.
+Note that a servlet context is created automatically for portlets, but since this sample doesn't have a portlet, you must add a servlet context to the `bnd.bnd` file.

 ## Create a Custom JSP